pavel-aicradle/script-kitty/kalman filtering/README.md

-This is a place for some scripts I wrote on my way to understanding Kalman Filters for the Object Action Space (OASIS) project at SafeX.
+This is a place for some scripts I wrote on my way to understanding Kalman Filters.

 `tridiagonal.py` contains an implementation of the Tridiagonal Solve algorithm from Justin Romberg's Advanced Digital Signal Processing notes on Kalman Filters.
 I really like his derivation, because it builds up from a mere linear inverse problem, but I was having trouble understanding some of the proofs and had to demonstrate for myself that a critical step worked.
 This ended up giving me enough understanding to write a little blurb on page 8 of my [Kalman Filter Notes](https://safexai.atlassian.net/wiki/spaces/PROG/pages/1660911974/Kalman+Filter+Notes).